mhdgning131/flashcard/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: Feature request
 about: Suggest an idea for this project
-title: '[FEATURE] '
+title: ''
-labels: 'enhancement'
+labels: ''
 assignees: ''

 ---